truekendor/better-ccc-extension/README.md

 ## Chrome / Edge / Other Chromium based browsers
+- Unzip one of the archives from the chrome folder
 - Open `chrome://extensions/` page
 - Enable developer mode
 - Click `Load unpacked` button
-- Select the `chrome` folder from this repo
+- Select the unziped `chrome` folder
 - `!!
 Don't forget to uninstall the previous version`

 ## Other option for Firefox